Creative Landscape Solutions

 Last winter members of Welney and District Skating Club were delighted to find the waters frozen over and conditions good enough to skate on.

 Club chairman Roger Giles from Giles Landscapes CMS, a sponsor of the skating said: “I was delighted when I saw the ice this morning and it’s been great fun to be out there again.
 I’ve had emails from skating enthusiasts from all over the country wanting to know about Welney Wash.
 We’re hopeful that the British and Fenland Skating Championships can be held at the weekend.
 It could be at Welney, Whittlesey or Bury Fen depending on the condition of the ice at all of these locations.
 It could be held on either Saturday or the Sunday – we will know more later this week.”

 Organised ice skating in Britain started in the Fens, more specifically Welney.

 Welney has a dedicated ice skating pub, The Lamb and Flag Inn where you can see photographs of past and present speed skating champions from the area.
-We have collected a bit of an archive ourselves from over the years dating back to 1850 and up and until the last skating in 2003.
+We have collected a bit of an archive ourselves from over the years dating back to 1850 and up and until the present.